From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 The AI trap

-Passing tests ≠ secure circuit.
+Tests can pass on a circuit that proves nothing.
 If you don’t understand what the constraints actually do, you won’t catch what AI misses.

 This isn’t about intelligence